 - Toss in some roughly chopped garlic and that’s it for the veggies.

-Chicken enchiladas topped with a flavorful salsa verde, Monterey jack cheese, and a simple cilantro-lime sour cream sauce.
+Chicken enchiladas topped with a flavorful salsa verde, Monterey jack cheese, sour cream and red onion.
 The salsa and chicken cook in the slow cooker until the chicken breasts are falling-apart tender and once the enchiladas are assembled you can bake them right away or keep them in the refrigerator for up to a day.

 - Prep Time: 30 minutes

 For the Enchiladas